flaneurette/Natural-Grammar/README.md

 # License
 Copyright 2019 Alexandra van den Heetkamp.
 This class is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published      by the Free Software Foundation, either version 3 of the License, or any later version.
+Be sure to include the attached license when you distribute the software.

 # Example text